 Visiting a concentration camp can be an emotionally challenging experience, but it is also an opportunity to learn about and remember one of the darkest periods in human history.
 Sachsenhausen Concentration Camp, located just outside Berlin, Germany, is a significant memorial site that serves as a reminder of the atrocities committed during the Holocaust.
 In this blog post, we will delve into the key aspects of a visit to Sachsenhausen Concentration Camp and what you can expect from this educational and deeply moving experience.

-Planning Your Visit
+Planning Your Sachsenhausen Visit

 Travel Logistics

-Also called Oranienburg concentration camp, Sachsenhausen is located about 35 kilometers north of Berlin.
+Also called the Oranienburg concentration camp, Sachsenhausen is located about 35 kilometers north of Berlin.
 The camp can be reached conveniently by rail or road transport.
-Trains on this route are conveniently available at Oranienburg station in Berlin taking approximately half an hour to get to the park.
+Trains on this route are conveniently available at Oranienburg station in Berlin, taking approximately half an hour to get to the park.
 Once you get there, there will be a pointer showing the way to the memorial.

 Visitor Hours and Admission